Paterson Joseph

+Joseph is also a writer.
+His debut novel The Secret Diaries of Charles Ignatius Sancho (2022) won the 2023 Christopher Bland Prize awarded by the Royal Society of Literature.
+He was announced as Chancellor of Oxford Brookes University in October 2022.

 Early life

-Joseph was born on 22 June 1964 in Willesden Green, London to parents from Saint Lucia.
+Joseph was born on 22 June 1964 in Willesden Green, Middlesex to parents from Saint Lucia.
+He was the youngest of five, including an elder brother and three sisters in between.
+His mother spoke Creole until Joseph was three when she stopped suddenly.
 He attended Cardinal Hinsley R.C.
-High School in north-west London, a predominantly Irish-Catholic school.
-He has described himself as a "terrible bunker" whilst at school, opting to spend the best part of two years in the local public library instead.
+High School in north-west London, a predominantly Irish Catholic school.
+He has described himself as a "terrible bunker" while at school, opting to spend the best part of two years in the local public library instead.

 He worked briefly as a catering assistant at a hospital, before deciding to pursue acting as a profession.
-Joseph first trained at the Studio '68 of Theatre Arts, London (South Kensington Library) from 1983 to 1985 with Robert Henderson.
-He later attended LAMDA, before going on to perform for the Royal Shakespeare Company and The Royal National Theatre.
+Joseph first trained at the Studio '68 of Theatre Arts, London (South Kensington Library), from 1983 to 1985 with Robert Henderson.
+He later attended the London Academy of Music and Dramatic Art (LAMDA), before going on to perform for the Royal Shakespeare Company and The Royal National Theatre.

 Career

 Theatre

 In 1991, Joseph won second prize in the Ian Charleson Awards, for his 1990 performances of Oswald in King Lear, Dumaine in Love's Labour's Lost, and the Marquis de Mota in The Last Days of Don Juan, all at the Royal Shakespeare Company.
-In 1992 he starred as Richard Henry in Blues for Mister Charlie by James Baldwin, directed by Greg Hersov at the Royal Exchange, Manchester.
+In 1992, he starred as Richard Henry in Blues for Mister Charlie by James Baldwin, directed by Greg Hersov at the Royal Exchange, Manchester.

 Joseph's theatre credits include the title role in Othello at the Royal Exchange, Manchester, as well as parts in Henry IV, King Lear, and Hamlet for a performance in New York City.
-In 2012 he played Brutus in a performance by the RSC of Julius Caesar set in Africa.
-In 2004 he undertook a project, filmed for Channel 4 in a documentary entitled My Shakespeare, to direct a version of Romeo & Juliet, using 20 young non-actors from the deprived Harlesden area of London.
+In 2012, he played Brutus in a performance by the RSC of Julius Caesar set in Africa.
+In 2004, he undertook a project, filmed for Channel 4 in a documentary entitled My Shakespeare, to direct a version of Romeo & Juliet, using 20 young non-actors from the deprived Harlesden area of London.

 In 2006, he became a patron of OffWestEnd.com, a listings site for theatre outside the mainstream.
 Other stage appearances in 2006 and 2007 include the leads in The Royal Hunt of the Sun and The Emperor Jones at the Olivier Theatre, London.
 In 2015, Sancho: An Act of Remembrance, a solo play written and performed by Joseph and based on the life of Ignatius Sancho, was staged in Oxford and Birmingham, and toured in the US starting in October.

-In late 2019 and early 2020 Joseph starred as Ebenezer Scrooge at the Old Vic Theatre in London in their production of A Christmas Carol.
+In late 2019 and early 2020, Joseph starred as Ebenezer Scrooge at the Old Vic Theatre in London in their production of A Christmas Carol.